moonpotato/snippets/README.md

 - Clearly marking switch cases that should fallthrough; and
 - Preventing the compiler from inlining functions.

+### keywords.{h,hpp}

+Contains some macros for new pseudo-keywords to shorten/increase meaning of certain common patterns in C/C++.

 ### enum.hpp

 Contains a type-independent way of casting to and from the underlying